Viryabo has been a game-buff for over five decades. From snakes and ladders at a young age, chess as an adult, and now video and e-games.

 Many electronic games played today mostly come with noteworthy disadvantages.
 For instance, it is known that e-games may have a negative impact on our visual health in the long run.
 Also, it is claimed that they have a negative effect on our physical health.
 We sit playing all day, become lazy due to lack of exercise, and become fat because we munch continuously while playing.

-Some of the most famous and popularly played classic board, dice, and card games in the 19th and 20th century are:
+Some of the most famous and popularly played classic board, dice, and card games in the 19th and 20th centuries are:

 Ludo is a simplified version of Pachisi, a medieval cross and circle board game that originated from Indian.
 It is one of the easiest traditional board, token, and dice games to play.
 It is played by a minimum of two, and a maximum of four players.
 Players play by racing their tokens from start to finish, and their luck depends on dice rolling and strategic placement of the tokens.